 Structured Practical Training

-- Improve professional judgment through experience
+- Improving professional judgment through experience

-- Refine communication and problem-solving skills
+- Refining communication and problem-solving skills

 For an overview of the SPT Program please review:

 Full-time SPT requires 35 hours of practise per week for a minimum of 12 weeks.
 Two part-time models are also available.

 Throughout SPT, pharmacy technician applicants complete structured activities and reflect on their performance through self-assessments as they proceed through the program.
 The assessments are also completed by the preceptor to document the pharmacy technician applicant's progress and highlight areas for further development.
 Both the activities and assessments were developed to reflect the National Association of Pharmacy Regulatory Authorities (NAPRA) Professional Competencies for Canadian Pharmacy Technicians at Entry to Practice.

 Expiry & Validity Dates